 All rides at Six Flags over Texas are assigned a code that corresponds to the severity of weather conditions that will cause them to shut down.
 Tall rides such as Texas SkyScreamer, Titan, Superman: Tower of Power, and Mr. Freeze are the first to shut down due to thunderstorms since they’re the biggest lightning rods.
 As a general rule, taller rides are the first to shut down in inclement weather conditions while smaller or indoor rides are the last to shut down.

 To make inclement weather conditions work to your advantage, try to visit the park on an overcast or drizzly day that doesn’t have thunderstorms in the forecast.

 Be Familiar with the Park Layout

-If you've never been to the park, checking out the park map and familiarizing yourself with the basic layout before visiting can be a big help.
-The park's layout can be especially confusing to Six Flags over Texas novices, since due to the way the park expanded over the years, various dead-ends and path restrictions exist.
+If you’ve never been to the park, checking out the park map and familiarizing yourself with the layout can be a big help.
+The park’s layout can be especially confusing to Six Flags over Texas novices, since various dead-ends or restrictions exist due to the way the park expanded over the years.

 The park only allows smoking in special areas of the park that are designated by a blue border painted on the ground and blue benches.
 Additionally there is an city ordinance that prohibits smoking in lines or inside buildings.

 Line jumping is a serious offense at Six Flags over Texas that can lead to being ejected from the park without a refund.
 The park defines line jumping as saving places in line or exiting the line and attempting to return for any reason.
 This includes going to the restroom and purchasing food/drinks, so ensure you do these activities before entering the line!